 The rock Mt.
 Bretherton is the typically loose sedimentary stuff found througout the Olympics.
 Due to the looseness of the rock one should be judicious about route selection.
 Just because the chipmunks are climbing 5.12 on this peak doesn't mean you should.
 Thankfully, there are some relatively safe scrambling routes up the mountain.
 There is a significant low elevation permenant snowfield in a north facing cirque on the peak's east side.
 Who knows, given a long series of La Nina winters it could even convert back to glacier, but don't get your hopes up too much.

-One could conceivably drive beyond the vehicular circus at the Lena Lake Trailhead to the Putvin Trailhead a few miles beyond.
-Where the trail makes the final crossing of an abandoned logging road to head to Lake of the Angels (see Mt.
-Stone) keep heading east on the road and create your own epic trip as you cross the washout created by Boulder Creek to gain access to Bretherton's south ridge which is hidden by dense forest at this elevation.
+An alternate route could be achieved via the Putvin Trailhead.
+Where the Putvin trail makes the final crossing of an abandoned logging road to head to Lake of the Angels (see Mt.
+Stone) keep heading east on the road and create your own route as you cross the washout created by Boulder Creek to gain access to Bretherton's south ridge which is hidden by dense forest at this elevation.
+I'm unsure what would motivate someone to take this approach, but it is worth mentioning.
+The vast majority of summiters will use the Upper Lena Lake route.

 Red TapeDue to the strain of population growth and the correlating increase in the use of this area, it is no longer collectively feasible for the freedom of the hills to be totally free.
 As a result, the past decade and a half have seen the emergence of bureaucratic considerations that, though at times seem inconvenient, spare the wilderness lover the inconvenience of having to look elsewhere for a genuine wilderness experience.